andy0530/ECS171-Final-Project/README.md

 modelFour.fit(X_train.astype('float'), y_train,epochs=10,verbose=0)
 ```

 Finally, the batch size and number of epochs are changed to reach the final neural net model.
-Additionally, the number of nodes for the second layer were decreased down to 10.
-The epochs are changed to 100 and the batch size are now 1000.
+Additionally, the number of nodes for the second layer were decreased to 10.
+The epochs are changed to 100 and the batch size is now 1000.

 ```
 modelFive = Sequential()